Information for Homeschooled Students

 Many of our homeschooled students bring college credits with them earned at local universities, community, or Bible colleges.
 This can be a great strategy for saving money, providing flexibility in future course schedules, and impressing an admission committee.
 As mentioned earlier, these classes can also offer a nice introduction to the college classroom setting.
 As you consider this possibility, please keep in mind that you should focus on courses at the 100 (introductory) level at an accredited institution.
 It’s also a good idea to confirm transferability of course work with us to assure that the course taken will meet a Houghton College curricular requirement.

 In some cases, homeschoolers have an official transcript from a homeschooling agency or extension school.
 If this is not the case, we ask for the parent (or guardian) to submit a list of courses, course descriptions, and grades received.
 The summer before a homeschool student enters Houghton, he/she should send a final high school record, which includes the date that the high school program was completed.

 Financial Aid Eligibility for Students from N.Y.
 State

-Please note: students are eligible for Houghton College financial aid and federal financial aid without meeting the ATB requirement.
-ATB is only required for New York State aid (NYS TAP).
+Please note: students are eligible for Houghton College financial aid without meeting the ATB requirement.
+However, demonstrating ATB is now required for eligibility for federal student aid (e.g. PELL grants and access to federal student loans) as well as New York State aid (NYS TAP).